mitya777/mitya777.github.io/_posts/2015-05-01-auto-immune.markdown

 -David Simon, creator of the Wire.

-Even good-intentioned men and women succumb to a corrupt system in which they're granted power to assault and automatic immunity from the consequences of its misuse.
+Even good-intentioned cops succumb to a corrupt system in which they're granted power to assault and automatic immunity from the consequences of its misuse.

 We must fight to get to a place where the rule of law applies everywhere, even when face to face with an officer who's had a bad day.